 Deputy Minister Dlodlo responded to the concerns in a letter dated 8 July 2016.
-In the letter, she expressed her dismay and disappointment at the manner in which the civil society organisations had opted to communicate which, in her view, suggested that an acrimonious relationship existed between government and civil society in the OGP.35 She insisted that the South African government had gone out of its way to ensure the process of OGP collaboration contributed to enhancing government-civil society relations.
-She assured the signatories that there had never been any attempt on the part of government to exclude representatives of the NGO sector and pointed out that a working committee largely comprising civil society representatives in addition to government representatives had been set up to explore ways in which a National Coordinating and Networking Forum for the OGP could be established.
+In the letter, she expressed her dismay and disappointment at the manner in which civil society organisations had opted to communicate which, in her view, suggested that an acrimonious relationship existed between government and civil society in OGP.
+The insisted that the South African government had gone out of its way to ensure the OGP collaboration process contributed to enhancing government-civil society relations.
+She assured the signatories that there had never been any attempt on the part of government to exclude representatives of the NGO sector and pointed out that a working committee largely comprising civil society representatives in addition to government representatives had been set up to explore ways in which a National Coordinating and Networking Forum for OGP could be established.
 The Deputy Minister shared that '[t]he fact that to date there has been no action on the part of this working group, which is largely made up of civil society, should not be construed as government's mistake'.36